As I wrote in my previous blog post I modified my tiny and trusted watercolour box in order to hold 30 colours.

 Etchrlab also sent me this pretty badge as a gift

 which ended up in my sketching bag.

-In other words I was very satisfied by the professionalism of both Etchrlab and the manufacturing company, the shipping etc and so I recommend Etchrlab’s online store as a trusted and professional place for your future purchases of the items they produce and sell.
+In other words I was very satisfied by the professionalism of both Etchrlab and so I recommend Etchrlab’s online store as a trusted and professional place for your future purchases of the items they produce and sell.

 If you have any questions don’t hesitate to ask them on the comments below.